tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-modify-scale-sets-cli.md

 }
 ```

 You can use [az vmss update](/cli/azure/vmss#az-vmss-update) to update various properties of your scale set.
 For example, updating your license type or a VM's instance protection policy.
-Note that the allowed license type value is "RHEL_BYOS" rather than "Windows_Server."
+Note that the allowed license type value is *RHEL_BYOS* rather than *Windows_Server*.

 ```azurecli-interactive
 az vmss update --name $SCALE_SET_NAME --resource-group $MY_RESOURCE_GROUP_NAME --license-type RHEL_BYOS